Igor-Minarkov/Brainster-Labs/README.md

 # BrainsterProjects

-This is Project 01 named 'Brainster labs'.
-It is web project that import all the other projects from Brainster academy.
-Also there is form which allow us to send information about the student which we want to employ.
-The first page is simple page with three buttons, every one on click display different academy project with filters from JavaScript.
-On the cards there are informations about the projects.
-Other page is form with valid/invalid inputs.
-Simple/nice/good looking web page.
+Very simple, responsive, small project which was project num 01 in my studies.
+The first page is simple page with three buttons/filters where we can display different academy projects/categories.
+On the second page, there is a form that allow us to send information about the student who is applying for a job.
+On the mobile version, we have different menu, and pagination.